pvanhoof/dir-examples/README.md

 You'll notice that a library called package will in /usr/lib often be called something like libpackage-4.3.so.2.1.0

-We call the 4.3 part the API version, and the 2.1.0 the current, revision and age version.
+We call the 4.3 part the API version (the SOVERSION), and the 2.1.0 the current, revision and age version (the ABI-version or VERSION).

 The document libtool/version.html on autotools.io states: